|

 THE RYE CHRONICLE Friday, June 28,1940

-The couple soon moved to New York, where her husband took a job as an administrator at New York University.
-Mrs. Williams went back to school, receiving bachelor's and master's degrees in nursing from New York University.
+The couple soon moved to New York City, where her husband took a job as an administrator at New York University.
+Celeste went back to school, receiving bachelor's and master's degrees in nursing from New York University.
+Her husband, George, was a POW in WWII, Silver Star recipient and went on to become President of American University.

 Celeste would often take her Scouts traveling, once taking a group of them to Mexico.
 Her dedication would win her the Girl Scouts Lifetime Achievement Award. ''She thought it was important that young people learned about their world,'' her daughter said.